-As of 17 June, the disease had spread to 58 out of 63 cities and provinces.
+The disease has spread to all 63 cities and provinces.
 The government warns that the outbreak poses the biggest challenge yet to the country's livestock industry.

 In March, the prime minister banned the transportation, trade, slaughtering, and consumption of pig and pork products suspected of being smuggled into the country.

 Famers have been promised compensation for culled pigs worth a minimum of 80% of the market price.

 The outbreak has remained severe in spite of government efforts.